alrasyidin/notes-api/readme.md

 # Notes App Rest API

 This project was built using Hapi.js and PostgreSQL.
 This project implements industry standard restful API application development best practices.
 Among them is Automation Testing, Clean Code, Security and CI & CD on deployment.
-The project base on second submission Dicoding Course: [Menjadi Back-End Developer Expert](https://www.dicoding.com/academies/276)
+The project using some AWS Service like EC2, S3, RDS and etc. The project base on second submission Dicoding Course: [Menjadi Back-End Developer Expert](https://www.dicoding.com/academies/276)

 ## Technology